 I climbed down into it to take some pictures and back out again before we walked further into the moorland.
 Walking along, the amount of people dwindled and we were eventually struck by being alone in such a large and quiet expanse of land.
 The horizon seems infinite.
 Bearing right, we came across another valley – more like a gorge- and sat on the rocks right on the edge, looking down and across, where the town came again into view in the distance.
 How far you walk through the moorland is up to you, however we stopped at this point, only about a mile or so in to relax in the sun.

 After sunbathing on the rocks for a few hours and delighting in the view, we eventually made a visit to the Cow and Calf rocks, back on the edge of the moors next to the town.
 These rock formations are extremely popular with locals and bear the marks of various names and dates from over the years scratched into them.
 We were surprised by how far back some of the dates reached- 1972!
 1856!
 100 BC?… okay, maybe that one was a joke.
 Next to the Cow and Calf rocks is a pub where obviously you can wind down after your perilous hike through the moors.

-This is only one tiny fraction of the beauty on offer in Yorkshire- don’t limit yourself to London.
-After only a small taster of the Yorkshire Dales, I’m craving to see more!
+This is only one tiny fraction of the beauty to behold in Yorkshire.
+Not only is it home to the beautiful city of York but the natural wonders on offer are countless.
+My Yorkshire bucketlist is full of amazing hikes and walks, such as the Ingleton Waterfalls trail among others.
+After only a small taster of the Yorkshire Dales, I’m craving to see more.